twilight-rs/twilight/CONTRIBUTING.md

+# Contributing

+Thank you for considering adding your contribution to Twilight!
+This project would not be what it is without the support of the community.
+This document contains rules and guidelines that should be followed when making contributions to Twilight.

+## Project Management

-# Issues
+### Issues

-Issues have three types: bug, feature request, and support.
-When reporting a bug, you must include the operating system used, any relevant information about the tech stack, and the feature flags used, as specified in the issue template.
+There are two major kinds of issues in Twilight, user-created and developer-created.
+Of the user-created issues, they are usually bug reports, feature requests, or support requests.
+If reporting a bug, please include the operating system used, any relevant information about the tech stack, and the feature flags used.
+Before making a support issue, be sure to consider joining the [Twilight Discord] and making a thread for your question in the `#support` channel.

-Feature requests also have an issue template, containing questions that should be answered in the issue.
-We aim for 100% coverage of the Discord API; we will wait until a new feature is supported in the [Discord API documentation] before adding its support to Twilight.
-Before making an issue, be sure to consider joining the [Twilight Discord] and bringing up your topic in the `#support` channel.
+Developer-created issues are most often bugs or tracking issues for supporting Discord API features.
+We aim for 100% coverage of the Discord API; we will wait until a new feature is supported in the [Discord API] before adding its support to Twilight.

+### Pull Requests

+In order to ease developer cooperation, please make a pull request from a feature branch on your own fork instead of from `main` or `next`.
+Additionally, since we squash every commit before merging, force-pushing a branch with new changes or updates is not always required.
+This helps with maintaining a chronological history in the PR story.

+Contributors should add tests and documentation that reflects their changes.

+Twilight follows a [Conventional Commit] style for pull request titles and commits.
+A Github Actions workflow automatically labels pull requests based on parsing the title.
+For more information, see [this discussion][#1439].

+Labels that must be added manually:
+- `d-api`: for changes that correspond with the [Discord API]
+- `d-breaking`: for API changes that cause a breaking change in library code
+- `d-unmerged`: changes that have not yet been merged into the documentation
+- `w-do-not-merge`: merge is blocked on another PR
+- `w-needs-more-docs`: a change needs more documentation in the code itself or in the PR description
+- `w-needs-testing`: a change needs more tests added or proof of manual testing
+- `w-unapproved`: a design change has not yet been approved by library maintainers

+Pull requests require two approvals before merging.
+The squashed commit description should contain a summary of the changes.

+## Code Style

-# Errors
+### Errors

-Twilight's `Error` system is a struct with one required field (`kind`) and one optional field (`source`).
+Twilight's `Error` design is a struct with one required field (`kind`) and one optional field (`source`).
 It includes three methods (`kind`, `into_source`, and `into_parts`) which allow the user to access data within the error.
 The return types for any source errors are `dyn Error`, which allows us to update